korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Next, let's extend the functionality for the move method.
 This means we'll do what the animal class does, but we'll do additional stuff as well.
 We'll leave the "super.move" statement there, but we'll add more code.
-Here, we'll just print out another statement, that Dogs walk and run, and wag their tail:
+Here, we'll just print out another statement that Dogs walk and run, and wag their tail:

 ```java
 @Override